Archives

 Nails

--- They're Not Just for Breakfast Anymore!
-A woman heads to the
+They're Not Just for Breakfast Anymore!
+A woman

 Stairway

-to Heaven Dubai is building the tallest building in the world
+Heaven Dubai is building the tallest building in the

 T.D.

-Mischke -- Antique Expert A fellow calls in to see if Mischke
+-- Antique Expert A fellow calls in to see if

-knows anything about an old German knife he has.
-Who wouldda
+Mischke knows anything about an old German knife he has.

-thought a talk show host from flyover land would know anything about
+Who wouldda thought a talk show host from flyover land would

-antique German knives, but it turns out our Tommy is precisely the
+about antique German knives, but it turns out our Tommy

 The

-Great Escape Calling all infants of the world -- break free now -- while
+Escape Calling all infants of the world -- break

 The

-Headline Says It All A disturbing headline that you might want
+Says It All A disturbing headline that you might

 The

-Urgency of an Emergency A man's wife isn't doing so well, so he
+of an Emergency A man's wife isn't doing so well, so

-gives a ring to 911.
-Unfortunately, the 911 operator doesn't
+he gives a ring to 911.
+Unfortunately, the 911 operator

 Chimpanzee